NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ## Hookup Callouts

-* The recommended Vcc power supply and logic level is 5v.
+* The recommended Vcc power supply and logic level is 5v for older MCUs, 3.3v for newer MCUs.
   * There are some devices that may be 3.3v only and not 5v tolerant.
 Check your IC's datasheet for details.
   * Devices that do not have the same Vcc power supply levels will need a level converter (or similar) to operate together.